-Mary Immaculate College provides a professional, on-campus Counselling Service available to all students, free of charge.
+Mary Immaculate College provides a professional Counselling Service available to all students, free of charge.

 This service provides all students with the opportunity to talk in a confidential setting about any issues which she or he may not feel comfortable discussing with anyone else.
 A counselling relationship is one of warmth and safety, where a student feels supported and listened to.

 Support is provided for many issues, such as: Stress, panic/anxiety attacks, crisis pregnancy, eating disorders, bereavement, exam stress, post-abortion, depression, relationships, sexual/emotional/physical abuse, gender issues, bullying, confidence/self-esteem issues, feeling suicidal, family issues, addictive behaviours, and others.

 Due to COVID-19 guidelines, a blended model will be employed for delivery of counselling support to students in the first semester of A/Y 2020-21

 This will consist of a daily presence of a counsellor on campus, in particular for the hour-long drop in at 11-12 as initial point of contact for students.

 Together with this, we will adopt a generic email address whereby for students who are off-campus can make contact and plan how they can best avail of counselling support.
 This email address is Counselling@mic.ul.ie